jon49/blog/content/post/get_range_from_row_and_column_numbers.md

     - vba
 ---

 Before I created a quite elaborate code to get the column letter from the column numbers.
 It turns out that it was much easier than I had thought before.
-So in the code below Iâ€™ve simplified it considerably by using the Cells method.
+So in the code below I’ve simplified it considerably by using the Cells method.

 In the function below I use a [function called FindEnd](http://www.spreadsheetbudget.com/2012/01/13/find-last-cell/).